How to Access LAADS Data

 Web services use Hypertext Transfer Protocol (HTTP) as the underlying communication protocol that facilitates how applications send XML messages to Web services.
 Representational State Transfer (REST) and Simple Object Access Protocol (SOAP) comprise messaging protocols to exchange structured information to implement web services within a network.

 The LAADS DAAC currently offers a handful of Web services that more experienced users can use to programmatically access and retrieve their desired data products.
-They include a couple that qualify as open standards (OGC WCS and OPeNDAP) and an In-house API called LAADS Web Services.
+They include a few that qualify as open standards (OGC, WCS, and OPeNDAP) and an In-house API called LAADS Web Services.
 An API is an acronym for Application Programming Interface, which is a software interface that allows two applications to interact with each other without any user intervention.
 They facilitate communication between one set of products or services with another set while remaining agnostic regarding implementation details.

 - A critical detail that users should keep in mind while using these Web services relates to the Collection vs. Archive set distinction that is described above in the LAADS Online archive tutorial.
 To recap, the Collection number reflects the version ID of the current production cycle for a certain product while the Archive set number points to an archive storage detail.
 The mapping between these two attributes is what the above table provides.
 When you develop your API for all three Web services, the URL require a